 Budget documents are presented below.

-The General Fund Summary outlines revenue and expenditures associated with the County’s General Fund.
-The General Fund is primarily supported by property taxes and generally has no funding restrictions, so it is locally controlled.
+The Budget Summary offers a broad view of the county's revenue and expenses.
+The general fund is primarily supported by property taxes and generally has no funding restrictions, so it is locally controlled.

-The "Summary All Funds" document shows budget figures for each funding stream, including restricted-use funds derived from state and federal sources.
+The Final Budget shows figures for each funding stream, including restricted-use funds derived from state and federal sources.

 - Final Budget Presentation